caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 However this is really just a coincidence of syntax; when an abstract property is overridden, it can be implemented automatically or manually.

 Abstract methods and properties can *only* occur inside abstract classes; if you try to use them in a concrete class, you will get an error.
 Abstract methods and properties are implicitly virtual, so if you try to declare them as `abstract virtual` you will also get an error.
+However, the members of an abstract class don't *have* to be abstract themselves.

-When you derive a concrete class from an abstract class, you must provide an implementation for all abstract properties and methods in the base class.
+When you derive a concrete class from an abstract class, you must provide an implementation for all abstract properties and methods in the base class, and they must be declared `override`.
+The same rules apply as when overriding virtual members of a concrete class: access levels, parameter types, return types and property accessors must all match.

+Inheriting an abstract class and overriding its virtual methods and properties is similar in principle to implementing an interface.
+However, there are three key differences:
+- Members that are defined in order to implement an interface are not declared as `override` and are not implicitly `virtual`.
+- Members that are defined in order to implement an interface must the same access level as their containing type, whereas members that are defined in order to implement an abstract class must have the same access level as the abstract member.
+- A property of an interface with only a `get` accessor may be implemented by a property with `get` and `set` or `get` and `init` accessors, whereas an abstract property can only be implemented by a property with matching accessors.

 #### Static members and classes